Roberto Durán vs. Kirkland Laing: Background

 Earlier in the year, 2-division world champion Roberto Durán had lost to WBC super middleweight champion Wilfred Benítez in his bid for a third world title in a third different weight class.
 Having lost his last two world title fights, the 31-year old Durán was thought to possibly be on the decline, though he announced his intentions to continue his boxing career.
 A rematch with Benítez was discussed, while then-WBA super welterweight champion Davey Moore, former welterweight champion Thomas Hearns and then-undefeated prospects Mike McCallum and Tony Ayala Jr. also emerged as possible opponents.

 In late July 1982, Durán's next opponents were narrowed down to Moore and Ayala.
 Durán's promoter Don King announced that Durán would face Ayala on November 19, while rival promoter Bob Arum claimed Durán had agreed to face Moore.
 Days later, Durán admitted that while he had reached an agreement with Arum to face Moore, he would indeed face Ayala for King, claiming the confusion was caused by him being unaware that his former manager had signed a three-fight contract with King earlier in the year.

-Before facing Ayala in November, Durán would first take a tune-up fight with Kirkland Laing scheduled for September 4 in Detroit's Cobo Hall.
+Before facing Ayala in November, Durán would first take a tune-up fight with Kirkland Laing scheduled for September 4 in Detroit's Cobo Arena.
 While Laing sported a decent 23–3–1 record and had held the British welterweight title, he was completely unknown in the United States and had not faced anyone close to the status of Durán.
 Laing was given virtually no chance to win and was such a heavy underdog that oddsmakers didn't bother setting any betting lines, while some in the British media called for the fight to be cancelled thinking Laing's life could be at risk against a fighter the caliber of Durán.